 Mudroom Flooring

 The mudroom is a utilitarian space where its function should be its main purpose.
-Because mudrooms are meant to “get dirty”, it is highly suggested to use materials that are easy to clean and maintain.
+Because mudrooms are meant to “get dirty,” it is highly suggested that materials be used that are easy to clean and maintain.

-- Moisture-resistance – expect your mudroom to get wet and dirty.
-Using a moisture-resistant material will make your mudroom easy to clean with water, in case it actually gets “muddy” like its namesake
+- Moisture-resistance – expect your floors to get wet and dirty.
+Using a moisture-resistant material will make your room easy to clean with water, in case it actually gets “muddy” like its namesake

 - Durability – consider wear and tear!
-The mudroom was designed to be used and abused, so use materials that can withstand constant use and cleaning for longer to save on replacement costs
+This room was designed to be used and abused, so use materials that can withstand constant use and cleaning for longer to save on replacement costs

-Here are our top suggestion flooring materials to use for mudrooms:
+Here are our top suggestions for flooring materials to use for mudrooms:

 Ceramic tiles

 There are definitely tons of options to choose from when it comes to ceramic tiles.
-Do note that ceramic tiles are more porous compared to porcelain tiles.
+Note that ceramic tiles are more porous than porcelain tiles.

 Vinyl Tiles